learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 ### [Other Useful Resources](#other-useful-resources-1)

 ## Introduction
-Swift is a modern, open-source programming language developed by Apple as a replacement to their earlier language, Objective-C.
+Swift is a modern, open-source programming language developed by Apple as a replacement for their earlier language, Objective-C.

-It can be used on Mac devices to develop software that target all Apple platforms: iOS, macOS, watchOS, and tvOS, while being deeply integrated into Apple's IDE: Xcode.
+It can be used on Mac devices to develop software that targets all Apple platforms: iOS, macOS, watchOS, and tvOS, while being deeply integrated into Apple's IDE: Xcode.

 In the following official Apple documentation, there are many other resources, such as videos, interactive demos, and guided